foreveremain/2024/program_ismb.md

 types for their protein composition, yielding detailed information on tissue-specific proteomes with potentially far-reaching applications.

-**Bio:** Lennart Martens is Full Professor of Systems Biology at Ghent University, Group Leader of the Computational Omics and Systems Biology (CompOmics) group at VIB, and Associate Director of the VIB-UGent Center for Medical Biotechnology, all in Ghent, Belgium.
+**Speaker Biography:** Lennart Martens is Full Professor of Systems Biology at Ghent University, Group Leader of the Computational Omics and Systems Biology (CompOmics) group at VIB, and Associate Director of the VIB-UGent Center for Medical Biotechnology, all in Ghent, Belgium.
 He has been working in proteomics